pnplab/Prisme_Questionnaire/README.md

-# Prisme_Questionnaire
+## Prisme questionnaire
-A collection of questionnaires made for the Prisme project.
+Questionnaires made for the Prisme project.
+### Install
+- Create a conda envirenment, then install required packages.
+`conda install --file requirements.txt`
+- create static folder for offline use
+`mk`